Giving Back in 2018

 Throughout the year

-The Sheridan Story.
-In Minnesota, more than 200,000 children experience a lack of consistent access to enough food for an active, healthy life.
+- The Sheridan Story (now renamed Every Meal) In Minnesota, more than 200,000 children experience a lack of consistent access to enough food for an active, healthy life.
 Through The Sheridan Story, a non-profit that helps to ensure steady availability of sufficient and nutritious food, several BankCherokee employees regularly use their lunch hours to deliver food packs to classrooms at Adams Spanish Immersion School.
 This food helps to cover any weekend food shortages that students and their families experience.

 June – July